notken12/arcadecord/README.md

 ## Example game

-See the example game in the `/games/types/example` folder.
+See the example game in the `/server/games/types/example` folder.
 This is the easiest way to get started with making an Arcadecord game.

 ## Discord bot

 For the bot we are using Discord.js.
-The Discord application credentials (bot token, client secret, client id) are stored in `/.env`.
-The file is private and will need to be shared with you before you can run the program.
+The Discord application credentials (bot token, client secret, client id) are stored in `.env` files.
+The files are private and will need to be shared with you before you can run the program.

 The main script for the bot is `/bot/bot.js`.
 Each interaction (commands, buttons, select menus) has its own script within the `/bot` folder.